DeveloperSuccess/DeferredTaskManager/README.md

 You can also pass an error handling delegate that will trigger when the specified number of retries is exhausted.

-3️⃣ Sending data to the Deferred Task Manager for subsequent execution:
+3️⃣ Sending data to the Background Task Manager for subsequent execution:

 ```
-_deferredTaskManager.Add(events);
+_backgroundTaskManager.Add(events);
 ```